elunna/nerfhack-changelog/README.md

 * Giantslayer conveys 18/\* strength while wielded (DynaHack)
 * Ogresmasher can also hurtle light-weight monsters (Evil)
 * Werebane provides protection from shapechangers when wielded
-* The Sceptre of Might gets a flat +3 damage buff
+* The Sceptre of Might gets a flat +10 damage buff and grants steadfastness when wielded.
 * The Longbow of Diana confers half physical damage when wielded
 * Increased Mjollnirs wakeup radius when it strikes monsters with lightning
 * Mjollnir can be invoked for a lightning bolt (xnh)